syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/XPTaskBar/XPTaskBar-Events.md

 title: XPTaskBar Events
 description: Concepts and Features
 platform: windowsforms
-control: Navigation Package
+control: XPtaskBar
 documentation: ug
 ---
-## XPTaskBar Events
+# XPTaskBar Events

 The list of events and a detailed explanation about each of them is given in the following sections.